Berlin is famous for being cool.

 Casa Camper Berlin has one of the coolest locations in Berlin.

 It is in the Mitte district, just steps away from the Weinmeisterstrasse metro station, and about five minutes by foot from Hackescher Markt.
+Many of the best things to do in Berlin are located nearby, and are easily reached by foot or public transportation.

 The Weinmeisterstrasse U-Bahn station is on the U8 line, offering easy connections to Alexanderplatz, Kreuzberg and Neukölln.